djleedke/flask-base-template/README.md

 # Flask Base Template

 This is a base template created for Flask designed to allow for a quicker start to future projects.
+See a deploy version at https://flask-base-template.herokuapp.com/.

 ## Features